-Boardwalks and Coastlines : Freshwater to Witless Bay
+East Coast Trail Thru-Hike : Freshwater to Witless Bay

-We awoke this morning at 6 am on the East Coast Trail to find a cool, foggy, damp, morning with a slight drizzle.
+We awoke this morning at 6 AM on the East Coast Trail to find a cool, foggy, damp, morning with a slight drizzle.
 Our breakfast of warm oatmeal and hot coffee were very welcome.
 We have been carrying a tarp that we use to cover the tent on wet nights, and it has kept our tent mostly dry so far, but this morning as we packed up everything seemed distinctly damp.
 Soon however a weak sun began to peak through the clouds to bring some warmth, and a light breeze sprang up to help dry things out.

 As we set off down the trail we encountered another group of friendly young Newfoundlanders who were off for a weekend hiking/camping trip and welcomed the chance to chat.
-They said they had walked from Cappahayden to Witless Bay a year ago, and had loved it so much they were back on the trail again, and hoping to do more this year.
+They said they had walked from Cappahayden to Witless Bay a year ago and had loved it so much they were back on the trail again, and hoping to do more this year.

 East Coast Trail lighthouse Mickeleens Path.

-After the lighthouse the trail turned westward along the edge of a deep bay, and it was much easier going as we passed through fields of heather and heath.
-By late morning we came to the trail head of the Spout Path, and continued down the road to the town of Bay Bulls.
+After the lighthouse, the trail turned westward along the edge of a deep bay, and it was much easier going as we passed through fields of heather and heath.
+By late morning we came to the trailhead of the Spout Path, and continued down the road to the town of Bay Bulls.

 Trans Canada Trail East Coast Trail boardwalk.